imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **GetCustomField**
 > UserCustomField GetCustomField (int? id)

-Get a single custom field.
+Get the details of a specific custom field

 ### Example
 ```csharp